OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:36

-He said to them, “But now, if you have a purse, take it, and also a bag; and if you don’t have a sword, sell your cloak and buy one.
+He said to them, “But now, if you have a purse, take it, and also a bag; and if you do not have a sword, sell your cloak and buy one.

 ## Luke 22:37